 The holders of a majority in aggregate principal amount of a series of senior debt securities may direct the time, method and place of conducting any proceeding for any remedy available to the trustee or exercising any trust or power conferred on the trustee with respect to such senior debt securities.
-However, the trustee may refuse to follow any direction that conflicts with law or the senior indenture, that may involve the trustee in personal liability or that the trustee determines in good faith may be unduly prejudicial to the rights of holders of such series of senior debt securities not joining in the giving of such direction and may take any other action it deems proper that is not inconsistent with any such direction received from holders of such series of senior debt securities unless:
+However, the trustee may refuse to follow any direction that conflicts with law or the senior indenture, that may involve the trustee in personal liability or that the trustee determines in good faith may be unduly prejudicial to the rights of holders of such series of senior debt securities not joining in the giving of such direction and may take any other action it deems proper that is not inconsistent with any such direction received from holders of such series of senior debt securities.
+A holder may not pursue any remedy with respect to the senior indenture or any series of senior debt securities unless:

-- the holder gives the trustee written notice of a continuing event of default; - the holders of at least 25% in aggregate principal amount of such series of senior debt securities make a written request to the trustee to pursue the remedy in respect of such event of default; - the requesting holder or holders offer the trustee indemnity satisfactory to the trustee against any costs, liability or expense; - the trustee does not comply with the request within 60 days after receipt of the request and the offer of indemnity; and - during such 60-day period, the holders of a majority in aggregate principal amount of such series of senior debt securities do not give the trustee a direction that is inconsistent with the request.
+- the holder gives the trustee written notice of a continuing event of default; - the holders of at least 25% in aggregate principal amount of such series of senior debt securities make a written request to the trustee to pursue the remedy in respect of such event of default; - the requesting holder or holders offer the trustee indemnity satisfactory to the trustee against any costs, liability or expense;

+- the trustee does not comply with the request within 60 days after receipt of the request and the offer of indemnity; and - during such 60-day period, the holders of a majority in aggregate principal amount of such series of senior debt securities do not give the trustee a direction that is inconsistent with the request.